 Review your digital stats for key search engine landing pages on your site and check user engagement on those pages.
 These are the first web pages visited by website users.
 They are driving visits from Google and are important entry points to your website.
 Google has indexed these pages in their search engine and they are very important to your web strategy and driving results because they are a key branding point for your company in addition to the home page.
 You can never change the first impression of your company website, and often that first impression does not come from your home page, but from an interior landing page.
 All this data is measured in your web stats.

 Promotions, Special Offers and Incentives

 Website data is the key indicator and driver of strategy updates and modifications.
 If something is working on the website and meeting your expectations, then keep doing what is working.
 However, when the web stats report problem areas for your website, take time to modify your web strategy to improve results.
-This all starts by scheduling web marketing meetings and reviewing web stats on a regular basis.
-Make website improvements with new content and information to keep visitors engaged and conversion rates optimized as a part of your web marketing culture.
+This all starts by scheduling strategic digital marketing meetings and reviewing web stats on a regular basis.
+Make website improvements with new content and information to keep visitors engaged and conversion rates optimized as a part of your strategic digital marketing culture.

 - Look for red flags in your website data that drive strategy updates and modifications to your website.

-- Make this a part of your web marketing meetings and your marketing culture so that your website is constantly improving.
+- Make this a part of your strategic digital marketing meetings and your marketing culture so that your website is constantly improving.

 - Review your home page weekly and develop a plan for regular updates.